muellerzr/muellerzr.github.io/_posts/projects/2019-7-18-ClassConfusion.md

 * A list of classes to look at or combinations
 * A list of variables to examine

+My project managed to work its way into the main fastai library, and lives in widgets:

+`from fastai.widgets import ClassConfusion`

 ---

 ## Images: